 Baked Stuffed Pumpkin, the sound of it gets your heart beating a little faster doesn’t it!!

-Remember the other day, when we had our massive conversation about Baked Stuffed Mushrooms and we drooled over those pictures a little bit.
-Well, I’m back to do it again.
-But this time I have Stuffed Pumpkin instead of the ole mushies and let me tell you………….this is going to want to make you eat A LOT more pumpkin.
+Remember the other day talking about our Baked Stuffed Mushrooms.
+Well this time I have Stuffed Pumpkin instead of the ole mushies and this is going to want to make you eat A LOT more pumpkin.

 So let’s talk about where I was coming from in developing the recipe: